 1. Nijmegen

-Nijmegen is one of the oldest cities in the Netherlands, with a rich history and beautiful architecture.
-It is also a student city hosting some of the best Dutch schools including Radboud University and the HAN University of Applied Sciences.
+Nijmegen is often described as the oldest city in the Netherlands, with Roman roots, rich history, and attractive architecture.
+It is also a student city, with schools such as Radboud University and HAN University of Applied Sciences.

 2. Amsterdam